bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 a single formatted string (HTML is not supported).
 The formatter will not be called if no files are selected.

-Regardless of if the prop `multiple` is set or not, the argument to the formatter will always be an array.
+Regardless of if the prop `multiple` is set or not, the argument to the formatter will **always** be an array.
+When in `directory` mode, the passed files array will be flattened.

 ```html
 <template>